ccle/quick_edit/README.md

 LSU Quick Edit
 ==============

+Quick Edit is a simple Moodle Gradebook plugin which allows teahers to do some awesome things.

 Quick Edit allows for editing of multiple grades for a single grade item and all grade items for a single user.

 It allows the instructor to insert an arbitrary value ofr all students for a single item (incredibly useful) or all items for a single student (less useful).